Superconnections and Index Theory: An index theorem for families

 \subsection{Riemannian maps}

-The good notion of ``family'' for Riemannian geometry is that of a Riemannian map.\footnote{The notation and presentation used to describe the geometry of families of Dirac operators is that in \cite{FrSc}.
-The proofs of the statements may be found in \cite{BGV} Ch.
-10. } \begin{defn}[Riemannian maps] Let $X$, $Y$ be smooth manifolds.
-A \emph{Riemannian map} is a triple $(\pi,\,g^{X/Y}\!,\,P)$, where $\pi:X\to Y$ is a smooth submersion, $g^{X/Y}$ be a positive, non-degenerate, symmetric bi-linear form on $T(X/Y)$, and $P:T(X)\to T(X/Y)$ a smooth projection. \end{defn} \begin{rem} Several remarks are in order.
-Generally, one simply denotes the Riemannian map by $\pi:X\to Y$, supressing the metric and projection.
-Specifying the projection $P$ is equivalent to choosing a ``horizontal'' vector field in $T(X)$, and determines a splitting
+The good notion of ``family'' for Riemannian geometry is that of a Riemannian map. \begin{definition}[Riemannian maps] Let $X$, $Y$ be smooth manifolds.
+A \emph{ Riemannian map} is a triple $(\pi,\,g^{X/Y}\!,\,P)$, where $\pi:X\to Y$ is a smooth submersion, $g^{X/Y}$ be a positive, non-degenerate, symmetric bilinear form on $T(X/Y)$, and $P:T(X)\to T(X/Y)$ a smooth projection. \end{definition} \begin{remark} Several remarks are in order.
+Generally, one simply denotes the Riemannian map by $\pi:X\to Y$, suppressing the metric and projection.
+Specifying the projection $P$ is equivalent to choosing a ``horizontal'' distribution in $T(X)$, and determines a splitting

 and in particular, allows one to take a horizontal lift of vector fields $\xi\in T(Y)$, which we denote by $\tilde{\xi}$.
 A choice of metric $g^Y$ on $T(Y)$ makes $X$ a Riemannian manifold, with metric